Sakshisak/AFL-Fuzzer-Implementation/README.md

 ```shell
     $ afl-fuzz -i input/ -o output/ ./div -nr input/in
 ```
+There's only one path found (no if-else) and crashes get stored in the `output` folder.

 ## Test-tcpdump

 We try to fuzz a software tcpdump which is a data-network packet analyzer.

 The folder contains the source code of tcpdump.

+Follow [this](https://www.loginsoft.com/blog/2018/02/02/discovering-vulnerabilities-with-afl-fuzzer/) link for running afl-fuzz on the target.

+Ran it for 9 hours.
+The fuzzer's working fine but no crashes or hangs were found.